Immediate Assistance

 Economic sector codes

-So what are the different codes at the 2-digit, or sector, level?
+So what are the different NAICS codes at the two-digit, or sector, level?
 The economy is broken down into 20 base sectors by NAICS, each of which is narrowed further with additional digits.
-Those 2-digit codes are:
+Those two-digit codes are:

 Sector